meta-learning-analysis/initialization-vs-optimization/README.md

 Functionality of the remaining python scripts in the root directory:
 <ul>

-<li> <b>config.py</b>
+<li> <b>config.py</b>:
-<p>  Implements the Config class that defines the configuration of the experiment to run.
+ Implements the Config class that defines the configuration of the experiment to run.
 Set the member variables according to the experiment you wish to run.
 The key variables and their supported values are defined below:
         <ol>
             <li>
                 <i> algo </i> : The meta-learning algorithm.
 Takes as value one of: ('MAML' , 'MetaSGD' , 'TA_LSTM').
 TA_LSTM is  used as an alias for MetaLSTM++.